-Additionally, a less known, yet incredibly powerful product is HubSpot CMS (content management system).
+Additionally, a less known, yet incredibly powerful product is HubSpot CMS.
 This is the only CMS designed with marketers in mind.
 In fact, HubSpot used to refer to the product as HubSpot COS (Content Optimization System) instead of CMS, knowing that all things marketing are centered around content.

 So going back to the size of HubSpot’s customers – it’s true that the platform is an optimal solution for small businesses.
 Indeed, HubSpot clients are often SMBs and startups; however, the platform works amazingly well for large organizations, too.

 More than 113,000 companies around the world currently use HubSpot.
 Although small- and medium-sized businesses are the major players who use this platform, large organizations thrive happily on it as well.
 Here are a few of them: